 While Liara T'Soni takes the death of her estranged mother, Matriarch Benezia, reasonably well, she is barely recognizable after Shepard's return from the dead two years later.
 From a hopeful and socially awkward scientist, she has become a hardened and occasionally ruthless information broker and the head of her own spy ring, taking several levels in badass.
 And in the Lair of the Shadow Broker DLC, she upgrades to one of the most powerful people in the known galaxy after taking the place of the Shadow Broker.

 Yeoman Kelly Chambers is probably the minor character for which Cutie is the most appropriate.
-In the third game you can find her again and she refuses to set foot on the Normandy due to PTSD following her ordeal at the hands of the Collectors from the second game in which she comes this close to being liquified alive, but she still manages helping refugees who had it as bad as her.
+In the third game, you can find her again and she refuses to set foot on the Normandy due to PTSD following her ordeal at the hands of the Collectors from the second game in which she comes this close to being liquified alive, but she still manages helping refugees who had it as bad as her.
+And in this case, you can proceed to Break the Cutie further, leading to her killing herself.

 Talitha, one of the few minor characters that you can comfort, and given what she's gone through — being captured from Shepard's village by Batarian slavers at the age of 6 after watching her parents burned alive and spending 13 years as a slave during which she was abused severely — she definitely needs it.

-Speaking of MGS4, this is revealed to be in the backstories of all the Beauty and the Beast unit girls after they are defeated.
-One girl was forced to kill off her people while laughing.
-One accidentally smothered her own brother to keep him from crying after escaping a raid and then killed a refugee camp's worth of kids while hallucinating that a wolf did it.
-One found herself among kids that were kidnapped, abused, then abandoned to be eaten by ravens, somehow ended up being cut free instead of raven food, and hunted down the soldiers responsible, innocents be damned.
+Speaking of Metal Gear Solid 4: Guns of the Patriots, this is revealed to be in the backstories of all the Beauty and the Beast unit girls after they are defeated.
+One girl was forced to kill off her neighbors and family while laughing.
+One accidentally smothered her own brother to keep him from crying after escaping a raid, and then killed a refugee camp's worth of kids while hallucinating that a wolf did it.
+One found herself among kids that were kidnapped, abused, then abandoned to be eaten by ravens, was lucky enough that the ravens accidentally broke her ropes before they pecked her to death, and hunted down the soldiers responsible, innocents be damned.
 And the leader was the only one who didn't kill anybody before being turned into her B&B self, but it's not like she got off any better.
-She was forced to run for her life after her village got burned to the ground, eventually got herself locked in a torture chamber, and only survived through the horrible conditions and the screams of villagers by drinking dirty water and hallucinating about a mantis teaching her to block out sound and feed like it.
-Combine all that with their gratuitous good looks, it's enough to make someone wish the Metal Gear-verse were destroyed emphatically.
+She was forced to run for her life after her village got burned to the ground, eventually got herself locked in a torture chamber, and only survived through the horrible conditions and the screams of villagers by drinking dirty water and hallucinating about a mantis teaching her to block out sound and feed on the corpses in the chamber for ten days (the mantis is implied to be Psycho Mantis (who broke a long time ago) during one of his missions in Africa, sometime during the events of Metal Gear Solid V: The Phantom Pain — after all, HE becomes her spirit mentor / slave master in MGS4).
+Combine all that with their gratuitous good looks, it's enough to make someone side with Liquid Ocelot's "get revenge on the world that did this by blowing 'civilization' to hell" plan.

-After the three year time skip, things don't improve for the poor kid.
+After the three-year time skip, things don't improve for the poor kid.
 If anything, it gets worse.
-His father still goes out searching, the beloved village slowly changes from a into a more modern town before being abandoned completely, it is revealed that everything he knows has been a elaborate lie to prevent another Armageddon, and that game's final Big Bad?
+His father still goes out searching, the beloved village slowly changes into a more modern town before being abandoned completely, it is revealed that everything he knows has been an elaborate lie to prevent another Armageddon and that game's final Big Bad?
 His missing twin brother, now a Brainwashed and Crazy cyborg.

 The above, while certainly not a high point for the said character, is only the beginning.
 Dread Queen Morag's sending false visions of her god abandoning her and the ensuing self-doubt/loathing is likely much more damaging to her already weakened psyche.
 So much for the Paladin's high will save...